mathias82/quarkus-multitenancy/README.md

 ![Java](https://img.shields.io/badge/Java-17%2B-blue)
 ![Quarkus](https://img.shields.io/badge/Quarkus-3.x-red)

-A Quarkus extension that resolves the current tenant for each HTTP request using pluggable strategies (header, JWT, cookie, path) and exposes it via a request-scoped TenantContext.
-Ideal for REST microservices that need multi-tenant logic without configuring multiple datasources or OIDC realms.
+A fully decoupled Quarkus extension that resolves the current tenant for each HTTP request using pluggable strategies (header, JWT, cookie) and exposes it via a request-scoped TenantContext.
+Ideal for REST microservices that need multi-tenant logic without managing multiple datasources or OIDC realms.

 ---

+💡 Designed for REST microservices or backend modules it can run independently of HTTP, allowing tenant resolution in database, cache, or messaging layers.

 ## 📌 About This Project

-**Quarkus Multi-Tenancy** is an extension designed to standardize and simplify tenant resolution for Quarkus services.
+**Quarkus Multi-Tenancy** is an extension designed to standardize and simplify tenant resolution for Quarkus services, provides a decoupled multi-layer architecture.

-It offers a production-friendly foundation for multi-tenant architectures:
+- A core runtime module that defines TenantResolver, TenantContext, and composition logic.
+- Independent HTTP, database, and deployment layers built on top of the core.

+This makes the extension modular, lightweight, and framework-agnostic, so you can plug tenant resolution into HTTP requests, JPA datasources, or background jobs seamlessly.

 - Consistent tenant identification per request
 - Pluggable resolvers (header now, JWT/cookie/path soon)